ECM Synchronika Review: Things You Should Know Before Buying!

 Don’t Buy the Synchronika If….

-- You don’t make milky drinks: If you’re not regularly making lattes and cappuccinos, you won’t justify the cost of a dual boiler machine.
-Instead, consider the single boiler ECM Classika, or if you want to go even less expensive, check out our ECM Casa V review for an entry-level model that packs an impressive punch.
+You don’t make milky drinks: If you’re not regularly making lattes and cappuccinos, you won’t justify the cost of a dual boiler machine.
+Instead, consider the single boiler ECM Classika, or the ECM Puristika.
+If you want to go even less expensive, check out our ECM Casa V review for an entry-level model that packs an impressive punch.